Zeleznyj/symmetr/README.md

 main.py s v -p 0 < findsym.out

 ```
-Right now, the atoms are numbered according to the the findsym output - first atom in the findsym output will have number 0 etc. This will probably be changed in the future.
+The atoms are numbered by order in the findsym input file, starting from 1.
+Note that it may happen that some of the atoms given in the input file are equivalent, then only the first can be used.
+List of all non-equivalent atoms is in the findsym output, where the positions are printed in the new (abc) basis.
+The first number is the atom number that the program uses.

 The code can output the symmetrized linear response matrix in three different coordinate systems.
 Specify the basis using switch -b or --basis.
 Separate by commas (with no spaces!) for more than one basis.
 If no basis is specified, the input basis is used.